Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 But in many cases, the canary in this coal mine seems to be the fundamental lack of data support for sales, marketing and customer success teams.

 When you find yourself wondering: what did they do with all that cash?
-It certainly wasn’t “shore up their GTM operations.”
+It certainly wasn’t “shoring up their GTM operations.”

 Can you really create efficient revenue with siloed, messy systems?

 Over the last 6-8 months, Go-To-Market efficiency has become the “pulse” of the entire SaaS industry.
-All tech investors, and therefore all tech startups, are now more concerned with burn rate and CAC reduction than anything else.
+All tech investors, and therefore all tech startups, are now concerned with burn rate and CAC reduction, more than with anything else.

 Most tech companies beyond a certain stage are so overwhelmed with GTM data issues that their sales, marketing and CS teams just feel swamped.